LeanKit-Labs/seriate/README.md

 ###execute(connectionConfig, queryOptions)
 This is a shortcut method to getting a `SqlContext` instance to execute one step.
-It returns a promise, and the `result` argument that's normally fed to the `end` method's callback is passed to the success handler of the promise, and any errors are passed to the error handler.
+It returns a promise, and the query result is passed to the success handler of the promise, and any errors are passed to the error handler.
 For example:

 ```javascript
 sql.execute( config, {